- Examine the roles of agents of socialization, such as families, peer groups, and institutional agents

 The social institutions of our culture also inform our socialization.
 Formal institutions—like schools, workplaces, and the government—teach people how to behave in and navigate these systems.
 Other institutions, like the media, contribute to socialization by inundating us with messages about norms and expectations.

 Schools also socialize children by teaching them about citizenship and national pride.
 In the United States, children are taught to say the Pledge of Allegiance.
 Most districts require classes about U.S. history and geography.
-As academic understanding of history evolves, textbooks in the United States have been scrutinized and revised to update attitudes toward other cultures as well as perspectives on historical events; thus, children are socialized to a different national or world history than earlier textbooks may have done.
-For example, information about the mistreatment of African Americans and Native American Indians more accurately reflects those events than in textbooks of the past.
+As academic understanding of history evolves, textbooks in the United States have been scrutinized and revised to update attitudes toward other cultures as well as perspectives on historical events; thus, children are more effectively socialized to a more inclusive world history than earlier textbooks might have offered.
+For example, information about the mistreatment of African Americans and Native Americans more accurately reflects those events compared to past textbooks.
+However, the experience of Latinos, Blacks, and Asian Americans is still neglected in many standard textbooks.

 On August 13, 2001, twenty South Korean men gathered in Seoul.
 Each chopped off one of his own fingers because of textbooks.
 These men took drastic measures to protest eight middle school textbooks approved by Tokyo for use in Japanese middle schools.
 According to the Korean government (and other East Asian nations), the textbooks glossed over negative events in Japan’s history at the expense of other Asian countries.